2018 County Championship

 The 2018 County Championship, known as the 2018 Specsavers County Championship for sponsorship reasons, is the 119th cricket County Championship season.
 As in 2017, Division One has eight teams and Division Two has ten teams, with two teams relegated and two promoted at the end of the season.

 The first round of matches began on 13 April and the final round of matches were scheduled to end on 27 September.
 Most of the matches of the Championship were played as day matches, although each team played one day-night match during the season.

-In September 2018, the match between Somerset and Lancashire at Taunton finished as a tie.
+In September 2018, the match between Somerset and Lancashire at Taunton, Somerset finished as a tie.
 It was the first tie in a County Championship game since 2003, Somerset's first tied match since 1939 and Lancashire's first since 1952.
 By winning their game against Worcestershire between the 10th and 13 September, Surrey took an unassailable lead at the top of Division One, making them champions.